Katia-D15/battleships-game/README.md

 ### Bugs

   Solved Bugs
   - The coordinates where the ships were located on the board, from both the player and the computer, were being accepted more than once.
-This was resolved by adding an appropriate if statement to check for duplicates.
+This was fixed by adding an appropriate if statement to check for duplicates.

 ### Remainning Bugs